 8. Chicago

 Chicago offers a balance of experienced surgeons and competitive pricing, with rhinoplasty costs typically ranging from $6,000 – $12,000.
-Key factors shaping Chicago’s rhinoplasty market include:
+Patients looking at Chicago’s rhinoplasty have access to both academic and private practice surgeons.
+Growing demand for non-surgical options, and some clinics specialize in revision rhinoplasty.

 9. Las Vegas